giswqs/intro-gispro/index.md

 ## Introduction

-This repository contains the code examples for the book - **Introduction to GIS Programming: A Practical Python Guide to Open Source Geospatial Tools**
+This repository contains the code examples for the book - **Introduction to GIS Programming: A Practical Python Guide to Open Source Geospatial Tools**.

 To purchase a PDF version of the book, please visit <https://leanpub.com/gispro>.